 The college will observe National Surgical Technology Week (September 19–24) with open houses on Tuesday, September 20 from 1 to 3 p.m. and Friday, September 23 from 10 a.m. to noon in Room L143

 During the open houses, Surgical Technology students participate in a mock operating room, wearing their surgical gowns and practicing basic surgical technology skills.
 The program’s faculty will be on hand to answer questions.

-Surgical technologists are the only formally trained students that are prepared to work in the operating room upon graduation.
-Certified surgical technologists are responsible for providing an optimal surgical environment for the patient.
-They function primarily in a sterile capacity during the surgical procedure, but they also perform many nonsterile duties throughout the day.
+Surgical technologists are the only formally trained students prepared to work in the operating room upon graduation.
+The Certified Surgical Technologist is responsible for providing an optimal surgical environment for the patient.
+Primarily, in the scrub role, the surgical technologist functions in a sterile capacity during the surgical procedure but also performs many nonsterile duties throughout the day.

 A shortage exists for surgical technologists, and employment opportunities are excellent, according to Carolyn Ragsdale, Surgical Technology program director.
 Surgical technology is also a great pathway into surgical nursing, she said.

 The Parkland program has been recognized as a Galaxy Program for a 100% pass rate on the national exam given to all program graduates each summer.
 Additional information can be obtained by contacting Carolyn Ragsdale at email@example.com